lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 ./TinyLlama-1.1B-Chat-v1.0.Q4_0.llamafile -ngl 9999 --embedding --port 8887
 ```

-On Windows, you'll need to open a Command Prompt and run the Llamafile like so:
+On Windows, open a Command Prompt and run it like so:

 ```powershell
 cd %USERPROFILE%\Downloads